kubermatic/docs/content/kubermatic/main/tutorials-howtos/cluster-rbac/_index.en.md

 This manual explains how to configure Role-Based Access Control (a.k.a RBAC) on user clusters.

-# Concepts
+## Concepts
 You can grant permission to 3 types of subjects:
-* `user`: end-user identify by it email
+* `user`: end user identified by their email
 * `group`: named collection of users
-* `service account`: a k8s service account that authenticated a process (e.g. Continuous integration process)
+* `service account`: a Kubernetes service account that authenticates a process (e.g. Continuous integration)

-You can either grant permission on the all cluster or on specific namespaces by creating bindings.
+You can either grant permission on the whole cluster or on specific namespaces by creating bindings.

 The RBAC view is organized by subjects.
 You can choose the subject thanks to the dropbox selector and grant or remove permission by adding or removing binding.